 The addition of the aim to influence and take a stake in the Broncos is a large step.
 Its a declaration of the Association’s intent to play a positive and continuing role in securing a long term stable future for the Broncos.

 A page on what a Supporters’ Trust entails is HERE, and all members feedback will be welcomed and due regard taken.
-The meeting was unanimous in its support in principle for the change to a Trust, but there are over 260 of us and we need to have all or at least most members onside to make this change a success.
+Detail from Supporters Direct’s FAQ section has also been included in this sub-section of our site.
+Both meetings were unanimous in their support in principle for the change to a Trust, but there are over 280 of us and we need to have as many members as possible onside to make this change a success.

 The Association was born from Yvonne and I leafletting outside the last home game at the Stoop against Huddersfield Giants back in August 2013.
 The Broncos were almost lost over that off season, and the decision to form an Association rather than a Trust back then was a sensible one.